powersync-ja/powersync-kotlin/core/src/commonMain/kotlin/com/powersync/attachments/README.md

      * This lambda is invoked in the same transaction which creates the attachment record.
      * Assignments of the newly created photo_id should be done in the same transaction for maximum efficiency.
      */
-    // Set the photo_id of a checklist to the attachment id tx.execute(
+    tx.execute(
         """
                UPDATE